labsyspharm/dye-drop-microsite/docs/overview/index.md

 {: .fs-3 }
 {: .fw-300 }
 >1.
-Hoechst, a molecule that specifically binds the minor groove of double stranded DNA and can be used to visualize DNA content within a nucleus
+Hoechst, a molecule that binds the minor groove of double stranded DNA is used to visualize nuclei and measure DNA content
 >2.
-EdU, a molecule that is incorporated into newly synthesized DNA and indicates cells in the S-phase
+EdU, a molecule that is incorporated into newly synthesized DNA while cells are in S-phase
 >3.
-Live/dead red, a stain that binds free amines (The dye can bind free-amines on the surface of both live and dead cells, but in dead cells, the dye penetrates the disrupted cell membrane and binds intracellular amines, resulting in a much brighter signal.)
+LIVE/DEAD red (LDR), a stain that penetrates the disrupted cell membrane and binds intracellular amines in dead cells
 >4. pH3 (phospho-histone H3), a protein that is phosphorylated during the chromosomal condensation of M-phase

 {: .text-center}